 The workflow of any design team includes order and cadence.
 Design checklists help them achieve that as a great origin point.
 It is a good reminder of tasks that need to be achieved along the way.

-After speaking to numerous UX designers, I realised that they make customised design checklists for each project, while some have a go-to checklist for project development.
+After speaking to numerous UX designers, I realized that they make customized design checklists for each project, while some have a go-to checklist for project development.
 After hearing them out, I have outlined essential design checklists containing the following information: